Skip to content

 Why is fitness accounting different?

-Four issues: ASC 606 membership revenue recognition over service period, package deferred revenue with breakage at expiration, studio management platform reconciliation (MindBody, Mariana Tek, Glofox), and member economics (LTV, CAC, churn).
-Plus franchise overlay for boutique franchisees.
+Four issues: ASC 606 membership revenue recognized over the service period, package deferred revenue with breakage at expiration, studio management platform reconciliation (MindBody, Mariana Tek, Glofox), and member economics (LTV, CAC, churn).
+Plus a franchise overlay for boutique franchisees.

 How does membership revenue recognize?

 Month-to-month: ratably as collected.
-Annual prepaid: $1,200 upfront creates 12-month deferred revenue liability, recognized $100/month.
-Founding-member, family plans, frozen memberships each have specific handling under ASC 606.
+Annual prepaid: $1,200 upfront creates a 12-month deferred revenue liability, recognized $100/month.
+Founding-member, family plans, and frozen memberships each have specific handling under ASC 606.

 How do class & PT packages work?

-Deferred revenue at sale, recognized per class or session attended, breakage at expiration for no-refund policies.
-10-class pack at $200 earns $20 per attended class; unused classes at expiration become breakage revenue.
+Deferred revenue at sale, recognized per class or session attended, with breakage at expiration under no-refund policies.
+A 10-class pack at $200 earns $20 per attended class; unused classes at expiration become breakage revenue.

 What are LTV and CAC for fitness?

-LTV: avg monthly revenue per member × avg tenure in months.
-CAC: total sales+marketing / net new members.
-LTV/CAC 3:1 healthy, <1.5:1 unsustainable.
-Churn 3–5% monthly typical for budget gyms, 1.5–3% boutique.
+LTV: average monthly revenue per member × average tenure in months.
+CAC: total sales + marketing / net new members.
+LTV/CAC 3:1 is healthy, below 1.5:1 unsustainable.
+Churn runs 3–5% monthly for budget gyms, 1.5–3% boutique.

 What does it cost?

-A fixed monthly fee against a written scope — driven by location count, membership volume, studio management platform, franchise overlay if applicable.
+A fixed monthly fee against a written scope — driven by location count, membership volume, studio management platform, and franchise overlay if applicable.
 No hourly billing.
-See pricing.
 Most fitness engagements include initial cleanup to restate membership and package revenue recognition.
+We do not file income taxes; we coordinate with your CPA or EA.

 Three places fitness operators lose the numbers.